This Cast Member's Game Of Thrones Theory Would Cause Chaos For The Iron Throne

 Advertisement

-With this information, the fight to see who will be the next one to sit on the Iron Throne became that much more exciting.
+With this information, the fight to see who will be the next one to sit at the Iron Throne became that much more exciting.

 Read These Stories Next: